aenniw/ctf-stash/play.duc.tf-21/flag_loader/README.md

     return (local_18 - local_1c) * (local_20 - local_24) & 0xffff;
     }
     ```
-  - 4. while solving these equation we need to provide solutions in a way that `result1 * result2 * result3` is ideally zero as this will delay retrieval of flag
+  - 4. while solving these equation we need to provide the solutions in a way that `result1 * result2 * result3` is ideally zero as this will delay retrieval of the flag

 ```python
 #!/usr/bin/env python3